biggik/Strings.ResourceGenerator/README.md

 Current support is for:

 * .strings files (one per language, e.g. Errors.strings and Errors.de.strings)
+* .strings file (multiple language support in a side-by-side fashion, with embedded configuration)
 * .json files (multiple language support)
 * .yaml files (multiple language support)

-The generated accessors use the current region when selecting the language to pick strings from at runtime.
+The generated accessors use the current region when selecting the language to pick strings from at runtime, but also accessor for per-language fetching of resources, e.g. via Errors.Neutral.MyErrorString and Errors.DE.MyErrorString

 For all of the formats the following applies:
 * Keys must be unique for each string resource